-The long head is what gives your biceps width.
-Whereas the short head creates biceps height or “peak”.
-So if you want to make your bicep taller, you need to target the short head or inner bicep.
+The long head is what gives your biceps height or “peak.”
+But, at the same time, the short head adds bicep width.
+So if you want to make your bicep thicker, you need to target the short head or inner bicep.

 Another factor is if your arm is angled inward or outward.
 For example, a wide grip where your arms angle away from your body brings the inner bicep into the movement more.